BryanJ1ang/Java-Chess/README.md

 ## Future Improvements and Potential Updates
 ![image](https://github.com/BryanJ1ang/Java-Chess/assets/134325602/f822eb9c-4b28-472b-915c-8c55d3ba849c)

 The above is one of the search algorithms for my game logic.
 This method returns True if white is Checkmated and determined that by indexing through a list of White pieces.
-If any of these piece's can make a legal move then
-White is not in check mate and the method returns False.
+If any of these piece's can make a legal move then White is not in check mate and the method returns False.
 Instead of searching through the entire board for a valid move for each piece, this method could be better optimized by simply searching through the possible moves each piece could make.
 For example, since a rook can only go up, down, left, or right, it would be better to only search in these directions for a legal move instead of including diagonal squares.
-Although this is mostly negligible for a desktop app since a Chess board only has 64 squares.
+Although this is mostly negligible for a desktop app since a Chess board only has 64 squares, it would definitely be an area for improvement.

 In the future, I definitely think it would be interesting to develop a AI Chess engine using a MinMax algorithm.